HookRace/hookrace-web/www/_posts/2015-01-22-what-makes-nim-practical.markdown

 echo max(s)
 {% endhighlight %}

 We want our program to never access out of sequence bounds, so we want to compile with `nim -d:release --checks:on max`.
-As it's unreasonable to write this every time, we can create a `nim.cfg` file in our directory instead and enable runtime checks for every compilation of our program:
+As it's unreasonable to write this every time, we can create a `max.nim.cfg` file in our directory instead and enable runtime checks for every compilation of our program:

     checks: on